What is Benadryl - Understanding the Popular Medicine

 Mast cells are white blood cells that play a role in allergic reactions.
 When a dog has mast cell tumors, there is a mast cell degranulation, which causes a massive histamine release.

 If your dog has a mast cell tumor, your veterinarian may recommend Benadryl to alleviate symptoms from the histamine release from the tumor cells.

 Benadryl in Heartworm Treatment

-Finally, if your pup has to undergo heartworm treatment your vet may recommend Benadryl to ease the symptoms associated with heartworm treatment therapy.
+Heartworm treatment involves the killing of adult heartworms.
+The death of the heartworms can trigger a serious allergic reaction.
+If your pup has to undergo heartworm treatment, your vet may recommend Benadryl to ease the symptoms associated with the treatment.

 When to Call The Vet — Allergic Reactions